 In the study paper, the authors report that certain compounds in soy isoflavones prevented the buildup of fat around the rodents’ organs.

 The researchers conclude that soy isoflavone supplementation has potential for managing obesity.

 Some studies in the review found that Asian women who consumed soy isoflavones had a reduced risk of cancer both before and after menopause.
 Soy isoflavones may help reduce the growth and spread of hormone associated cancers.

-According to the American Cancer Society, however, it is not clear if more processed soy products — such as soy protein isolates or textured vegetable protein — offer the same benefits for cancer prevention as whole soy foods.
+According to the American Cancer Society, however, it is not clear if more processed soy products — such as soy protein isolates or textured vegetable protein — offer the

 Soy protein isolates are proteins from which manufacturers have removed the rest of the bean.
 Textured vegetable protein is a soybean product with the fat removed.